 By following these tips, you’ll become a photographer.
 But, always remember practice is a must.
 Without practice, no matter how good the tips are, you’ll not learn anything.
 So, practice is the main key to your success.

-Q: Is it hard to be a photographer?
+Question: Is it hard to be a photographer?

 Ans: For becoming a photographer, one has to sell prints or photoshoots.
 It is remarkably difficult because it requires expertise in both photography and marketing.

-Q: Is photography a dying profession?
+Question: Is photography a dying profession?

 Ans: Photography is evolving day by day.
 Nowadays, anyone with a camera can take a picture.
 But, not everyone can create an image that makes people stop, think, and feel.

-Q: Is it worth getting a photography degree?
+Question: Is it worth getting a photography degree?

 Ans: The technical experience received from a photography degree is worth it alone.
 Having professionals guide, test, and education brings versatility to a photography career.

-Q: What is the hardest part of being a photographer?
+Question: What is the hardest part of being a photographer?

 Ans: The hardest part of being a photographer is to keep and implement the idea about this profession.

-Q: Which degree is best for photography?
+Question: Which degree is best for photography?

 Ans: The Bachelor of Arts in Photography, which may also be called a Bachelor of Fine Arts in Photography is the best degree for photography.